 This abbey is the oldest temple of the British capital and is the site of coronations and funerals of the kings of the country.
-Also, there are buried historical figures such as Isaac Newton, Charles Dickens and Charles Darwin, as well as the kings of England.
+Also, historical figures such as Isaac Newton, Charles Dickens and Charles Darwin are buried there, as well as the kings of England

 Near Westminster Abbey is one of the main icons of the city, Big Ben.
 Actually, the name refers only to the bell on the clock tower, but today it is used for the entire tower.
 At 106 meters high, it is one of the most photographed monuments in the whole country.

-Once you have seen Big Ben you have to cross Westminster Bridge to get to the London Eye, a spectacular wheel 135 meters high.
+Once you have seen Big Ben you have to cross the Westminster Bridge to get to the London Eye, a spectacular wheel of 135 meters high.